fighter-lee/MyApplication/goodStudy/test4.md

 　　D. To increase universities' income from tuition.

-　　28. According to Paragraph 5, grade forgiveness enables colleges to
+　　28. According to Paragraph 5, grade forgiveness enables colleges to (A)

 　　A. obtain more financial support.